informationgrid/ingrid-editor/frontend/e2e/README.md

 # Tests Convention

-For each topic a spec file should be written It's also possible to define multiple describe blocks within a spec-file for better organization.
+- For each topic write a spec-file.
+- Multiple describe blocks can be defined within a spec-file for better organization.

 #